 4.6.2 Procedures for Progressive Download Session

-This procedure is used by a 5GMSd client to establish a Progressive Download session via the M4d interface.
+This procedure is used by a 5GMSd Client to establish a Progressive Download session at reference point M4d .
 In order to establish such a session, the 5GMSd AS shall host an 3GP/MP4 file as defined in TS 26.247 [4].
 The 3GP/MP4 URL is known to the Media Player (in this case a progressive download player), typically by using M8d.

+The Media Player may use multiple access networks available on the UE to connect to a reference point M4d service location on the 5GMSd AS.

 The Media Player receives a URL from the 5GMSd-Aware Application through M7d by methods defined in clause 13.
 The Media Player shall send an HTTP GET message to the 5GMSd AS including the URL of the 3GP/MP4 resource.
 On success, the 5GMSd AS shall respond with a 200 (OK) message that includes the requested 3GP/MP4 resource.

 Additional procedures for reactions to different HTTP status codes are provided in TS 26.247 [4].